 I accept Visa, Mastercard, e-transfer, cheque and cash.

-If it is important to you to include videographers on your wedding day please don't hire me.
+No. I’m not able to deliver the photographs or the experience that couples expect from me with a videographer also present.
+If it is important to you to include videographers on your wedding day please don’t hire me.

 Absolutely!
 I love when couples choose to include their dog in their engagement portraits or wedding day portraits.
 Make sure to bring along your dog’s most favourite treat so we can convince them to pose for photos.
 On wedding days it’s usually best to bring along a friend or family member who can hold your dog while they wait to have their photo taken and who can take your dog back to their air conditioned hotel and dog sit so they are not stressed in any way.